Creative writing classes

 The topics covered during the course will include character development, utilizing your senses, writing from life experience and much more.
 The focus is primarily on fiction, but the skills you will learn are applicable to poetry and writing for screen and stage.

 The course runs on Wednesdays 7-9pm for 10 weeks in the autumn and spring terms.
-The next course starts on Wednesday 14 October and finishes on Wednesday 16 December 2020.
+The next course will start on 18 January 2023 and finish on 22 March 2023.

 - Loughborough University students - £50

-- General public and Loughborough University staff - £100
+- Loughborough University staff/members of the public - £100

 How to book

 The spring term 2023 class has sold out.

 Our mailing list subscribers get access to priority booking for our evening classes.
 Please be aware that spaces are limited and sell out quickly; being on our mailing list is the best chance of getting a place on the course.

 There is step free access into the building and a lift to the first floor.
 There is a gender neutral and accessible toilet, located on the ground floor.
 We are committed to making our classes accessible to all.